 I’ve long been a fan of The Oatmeal, the often irreverent web comic drawn and written by Matthew Inman.
 Once upon a time, the comics were wry discussions of common points of friction in life, like bad grammar or exercising or packing for a trip, or happy excursions on interesting tidbits of wonder or joy, like the love of a pet or the amazing mantis shrimp or the incredible life of Nikolai Tesla.
-The comic has become so popular that Inman is a veritable one man viral campaign.
+The comic has become so popular that Inman is a veritable one-man viral campaign.
 His merest suggestion of support for a cause can raise millions of dollars in days.

-Sadly, the comic has declined in recent years, in my opinion, because it has succumbed that disease that has run amok today, namely everything is political.
+Sadly, the comic has declined in recent years, in my opinion, because it has succumbed to that disease that has run amok today, namely that everything is political.
 So now the comics tend toward rants, mostly liberal, against the dangerous others, primarily Donald Trump and his voters.

 I have a few problems with this.2 First, just because you can make a citation doesn’t make new information true.
-Yes, sometimes we are actually wrong about a basis fact of reality, e.g. That event occurred in 1945, not 1946.
+Yes, sometimes we are actually wrong about a basic fact of reality, e.g. That event occurred in 1945, not 1946.
 But even as Inman points out, those sorts of facts rarely impinge upon core beliefs.
 Instead core beliefs—those at the very core of self-identity and understanding—are complex.
 So a citation can never be simple.
 It’s often an interpretation or hypothesis or a claim that can admit no easy proofs.

 Read More and Comment